 In the previous post, we considered the basic elements for understanding genetic algorithm (fitness-function, selection, crossingover, and mutation), and we are ready to develop canonical genetic algorithm from scratch with using my favorite program language – Python!
 Let’s start!

-I suggest to code the function, which invokes the genetic operators sequence where each operator will be detalized later.
-You may consider the genetic operators like the abstract black-box functions are used in genetic algorithm.
-Below, the pseudocode with the black-box functions are placed inside a loop with the iterations labaled
+I suggest to code genetic algorithm, which invokes the “black-box” functions.
+Below, the pseudocode with the “black-box” functions are placed inside a loop with the iterations labaled

 epoch.
 At the same time, we have defined the variables

 t,new,old.
-Each variable is a list with a population of decisions.
-We add
+Each variable is a list with a population of decisions;

-tto store the actual population while the genetic operators execute.
-Take a look,
+tto be stored the actual population while the genetic operators execute.

 oldis the sum of